Rishi Persad

-Rishi Persad (born May 25, 1974) is an Indian, UK based sports television presenter.
+Rishi Persad (born 25 May 1973) is a British sports television presenter.

 Early life

 Persad grew up in the 1980s on the island of Trinidad in the Caribbean a keen cricket and horse racing fan.
 His parents were Indian, his mother worked as a bank manager and his father was a lawyer, but his father also bred and raced horses and would take Rishi on weekends to the stables and to race events.

-After moving to Britain aged 12 to attend boarding schools in England, Persad left university with a law degree from King’s College London.
+After moving to Britain aged 12 to attend boarding schools in England, Persad left university with a law degree from King's College London.

 Career

 Persad began his career in public relations before joining At The Races in May 2002.
 Eight months later, he would make his terrestrial TV debut on Channel 4 Racing.
 Shortly after, he joined the BBC.

 Persad worked for a number of channels including the likes of the BBC and ITV at The Open Championship, The Masters Tournament, Wimbledon, and the World Snooker Championship.
 Persad has also presented at global events such as the Olympics, The Ryder Cup and The Commonwealth Games.

+For the BBC, Persad was a reporter at the Athens 2004 Olympics.
+He then presented at the Beijing 2008 Olympics.
+At the London 2012 Games, Persad presented daytime coverage of events for BBC Three.
+In 2016 at Rio, Persad reported for the BBC, a role he also took for the Tokyo 2020 Games and Paris 2024 Olympics.